fabioc9675/ICTP_SOC_Course/Clases/Dia_03.md

 `range` is call atributte, takes information of the signal, in thos case takes the size, and replace the `a'range` for `(7 downto 0)`. there is another attribute call `len` that return the leng of the vector, in this case `a'len` is `8`

 `signal` works as a wire between inputs and outputs.

+you can not mix types in VHDL, there will present a error.

+#### D Flip-Flop VHDL

+---

+# Finite State Machines